History of Worcester: Early modern

+Queen Elizabeth I and her council stayed at the Bishop's Palace in August 1575 during her progress.
+She visited Hindlip Hall and hunted deer in Hallow Park with John Habington.

-The city was given the right to elect a Mayor and was designated a county corporate in 1621, giving it autonomy from local government.
+The city was given the right to elect a mayor and was designated a county corporate in 1621, giving it autonomy from local government.
 From this point, Worcester was governed by a mayor, recorder and six aldermen.
 Councillors were selected through co-option.

-Worcester in this period contained green spaces such as orchards and fields between its main streets within the city wall boundary, as evidenced by Speed's map of 1610.
+Worcester in this period contained green spaces such as orchards and fields between its main streets within the city wall boundary, as evidenced by John Speed's map of 1610.
 The walls were still more or less complete at this time, but suburbs had also been established beyond them.